tmdict/tmdict/data/content/fgo-material-vi/tomoe-gozen/character.en.md

 ### Character Image in “FateGO”

 She’s a female warrior who, along with her ever continuint feelings towards her lord Yoshinaka, she also carries the regret of not being able to spend his last moments together.
-This quiet sorrow of hers was turned into a flame of rage by Ashiya Douman in ’The seven duels of the swordmaster heroic spirits’, and she became a monster of fire with the objective of burning down the Sagami region.
+This quiet sorrow of hers was turned into a flame of rage by Ashiya Douman in ‘The seven duels of the swordmaster heroic spirits’, and she became a monster of fire with the objective of burning down the Sagami region.
 Usually she is a graceful maiden.
 She hates quarrels between people, and enjoys the beauty of nature.

 Her red eyes may be proof of her being a mix of human with a now-extinct species of demon.
 She possesses a low-rank version of Mad Enhancenment even though she’s an Archer.
 She doesn’t lose any of her sanity, but some of her physical abilities are enhanced, allowing her to display a ferocious fighting style.